microsoft/vasim/examples/cassandra/README.md

     <img src="https://raw.githubusercontent.com/microsoft/vasim/refs/heads/kasaur/e2e-livedemo/examples/cassandra/cassfiles/images_for_readme/vasim_cass.png" width=800 alt="VASIM frontend">
 </p>

-In the webpage, change the directory path for CSVs to `examples/cassandra/data`.
+- In the webpage, change the directory path for CSVs to `examples/cassandra/data`.

+- In the dropdown, select your CSV.
+This should start with a date, such as `data/2024-09-24_21-41-52_perf_event_log.csv`.

+- **Note:** We also included `data/reference_trace.csv`, but make sure to select your own if you want to see the CPU trace you generated.

 Now you can experiment with changing the values in the table.
 Remember for this dummy algorithm, it smooths the CPU values in the window, and adds a buffer.